The Gupta Empire is falling

 • VR Laser Services (Pty) Ltd

-Islandsite and Confident Concept own the properties in Saxonwold and Midrand which include Mzwanele Manyi’s TV and newspaper offices and the notorious Gupta compound.
+Islandsite and Confident Concept own properties which include the notorious Gupta compound and Mzwanele Manyi’s TV and newspaper offices.
 Confident Concept owns Duduzane Zuma’s Porsche.

 Optimum and Koornfontein supply coal to Eskom, but are now failing to meet their contracted supply requirements which affects Eskom’s ability to run two of the power stations efficiently.

-Employees at Optimum mine this week desperately tried to find out if they would be paid and still have jobs.
+Employees at Optimum mine were this week desperately trying to find out if they would be paid and still have jobs.

 “OUTA sympathises with the hundreds of employees and their families who now face an uncertain future,” says Theron.

-“Those involved in state capture must all go to jail.
-Not only are they stealing tax money, they are ruining the the lives of good people.
-The Aurora mine saga was a very similar issue to this.
-Innocent people took their own lives due to the pressures caused by greed from the Zuma power elite.”
+"Those involved in state capture must all go to jail.
+Not only are they stealing tax money, they are ruining the the lives of good people."

-OUTA believes that Government helped to create this disaster so must take responsibility for cleaning up.
-Eskom and the Ministry of Mineral Resources are particularly implicated in this.
+OUTA believes that Government has the responsibility to remedy this situation that they were complicit in creating.
+Eskom and the Ministry of Mineral Resources are particularly implicated in enabling this situation.

 The companies all filed for business rescue on 20 February.